x9pki/x9pki-sdk/README.md

 ## Getting Started

-This repository provides three different test infrastructures:
-* The EdDSA X9 ASC Test PKI
-* The ML-DSA X9 ASC Test PKI
+This repository provides the set of private keys and certificates that mimics the X9 ASC PKI and its supported use-cases.

-Each test PKI is provided together with the set of private keys and certificates that allows to test different scenarios and interoperability situations.
+Each test root is provided together with the set of private keys and certificates that allow testing of different scenarios and interoperability situations.

-For example, it is possible to install the traditional (EdDSA) and post-quantum (ML-DSA) test PKIs on different clients and test the use of different options for the server certificate, including the use of traditional, post-quantum, or even hybrid options.
+For example, it is possible to install the traditional (ECDSA) and post-quantum (ML-DSA) test roots on different clients and test the use of different options for the server certificate, including the use of traditional, post-quantum, or even hybrid options.

 ## Installation

 The SDK is provided as a set of files that can be directly used in your software or protocol implementation.

 The SDK includes, for each type of certificate and algorithm, the following files:
 * A private key file in PEM format (PKCS#8 - not encrypted)
 * A certificate file in PEM format (unlimited validity)
 * A certificate chain file in PEM format (CA plus EE certificate)

-A separate trust store file is provided that includes the root CA certificates from the different supported test PKIs.
+A separate trust store file is provided that includes the root CA certificates from the different supported test roots in two different formats: PEM and P7B.

 ## Certificate Issuance